 The Silver Line Gateway project is the outcome of MassDOT’s recently completed Alternatives Analysis, which reviewed the potential benefits, costs and impacts of high-quality bus rapid transit (BRT) service for Chelsea and East Boston.
 MassDOT presented the recommended alternative—the busway to Mystic Mall—at the September 19 public meeting at Chelsea City Hall.
 The preferred alternative was projected to have the fastest travel times, largest number of new transit riders, and overall highest ridership.
 The preferred alternative was also the product of an extensive civic engagement effort focused on residents, businesses, community organizations and elected officials in Chelsea and Boston.

-A Silver Line extension could fill a critical gap in access between residents in Chelsea, East Boston and other Blue Line communities and these new opportunities across Boston Harbor.
-In Chelsea, where there is a greater proportion of transit-dependent residents than any other city or town in the Boston area, extending the Silver Line could provide a much needed transit alternative.
+The Silver Line will fill a critical gap in access between residents in Chelsea, East Boston and other Blue Line communities and the rapid growth in employment opportunities across Boston Harbor in the Seaport District.
+In Chelsea, which has the greatest proportion of transit-dependent residents in Greater Boston and the most densely populated residential neighborhoods outside of the City of Boston, extending the Silver Line represents a much needed transit alternative.